michaelford85/easy-cloud-k8s-cluster/README.md

 # Install Cloud Controller Manager

 The Cloud Controller Manager (CCM) integrates your kubeadm cluster with the native load-balancing APIs of AWS or GCP.
-Once installed, `LoadBalancer`-type Kubernetes Services automatically provision a real cloud load balancer and receive a public external IP.
+Once installed, `LoadBalancer`-type Kubernetes Services automatically provision a real cloud load balancer and receive a public external IP or hostname.

+Without the CCM, `LoadBalancer` services will stay in `<pending>` forever — they need the CCM to call the cloud API and create the actual load balancer resource.

+## Prerequisites (already handled for you)

-The Terraform provisioning step already handles the prerequisites:
+The provisioning step handles all CCM prerequisites automatically:

-- **AWS**: an IAM role and instance profile with ELB and EC2 permissions are created and attached to all nodes; VPC, subnet, and instances are tagged with `kubernetes.io/cluster/<cluster-name>: owned`.
+- **AWS**: An IAM role and instance profile with ELB and EC2 permissions are created and attached to all nodes.
+VPC, subnet, and instances are tagged with `kubernetes.io/cluster/<cluster-name>: owned` so the AWS CCM can discover them.
+- **GCP**: A dedicated `${cloud_prefix}-ccm` GCP service account is created by Ansible (not Terraform — this avoids GCP's 30-day service account name-reuse restriction that would block re-provisioning with the same `cloud_prefix`).
+The service account is granted three IAM roles:
-- **GCP**: Terraform creates a dedicated `${cloud_prefix}-ccm` GCP service account and grants it three IAM roles: `roles/compute.viewer` (instance and zone lookups), `roles/compute.loadBalancerAdmin` (forwarding rules, target pools, health checks), and `roles/compute.securityAdmin` (firewall rule creation and network policy updates).
-All cluster instances are launched using this service account with the `cloud-platform` OAuth scope.
+  - `roles/compute.viewer` — instance and zone lookups
+  - `roles/compute.loadBalancerAdmin` — forwarding rules, target pools, health checks
+  - `roles/compute.securityAdmin` — firewall rule creation and network policy updates

+  All cluster instances are launched with this service account attached using the `cloud-platform` OAuth scope.

-## CCM versions
+## CCM Versions

 CCM versions are set in your vars file.
-Both AWS and GCP CCM minor versions should match your Kubernetes minor version:
+The CCM minor version must match your Kubernetes minor version:

 ```yaml
 aws_ccm_version: "v1.34.0"   # must match kubernetes_version minor